ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

     This manifest sets the desired configuration to MetalLB:

     - The kind `L2Advertisement` sets the mode used as L2.
-Notice that you need to use a specific MetalLB (not Kubernetes standard) kind of resource to set the operation mode of MetalLB, not just adjust some parameter.
+You need to use a specific MetalLB (not Kubernetes standard) kind of resource to set the operation mode of MetalLB rather than just adjusting some parameter.

     - The `spec.ipAddressPool` parameter points to the pools of usable IPs.
 In this case, it is just one pool named `default-pool` you will declare right after this `L2Advertisement` object.